Finding agency in your precious life

 We do this in the nitty-gritty of living.

 - Jacqueline is the product of an interracial family.
 She was brought up — and demeaned — in her community for racist reasons.
 Her older brother rejected everything, his family, his faith and his community.
 It’s understandable.
 But, his anger seeped in everywhere — into relationships and into his personal happiness.
 Jacqueline refused the victim role.
-She took the same pain and decided to make a happier life.
+She took the same pain and decided to agency and make a happier life.
 Now, as an adult, Jacqueline embraces people who are hurt, and she works to educate her church; she finds and keeps love.
 We all can empathize with the pain of her brother; but Jacqueline has stepped up to greatness.
 She is hell bent on healing herself and her world.

 - Sean and Lisa had a good marriage going; or so Sean thought.
 Then one day Lisa came home to announce that she was leaving for the love of her life.
 Sean broke down.
 Emptiness descended.
 They had a five year old, Rebecca.
 There was no use.
 Lisa had decided; she “found happiness” and it was over.
 Now, Sean had choices.
 He could fight for the marriage — useless.
 He could try to hurt Lisa through Rebecca — tempting, but not good for Rebecca.
 He could hire a tough attorney and PI and make life a living hell for Lisa — possible; but to what end?
 Through all the pain, Sean knew that Rebecca’s need for security and two functioning parents came first.
-So, Sean bit his tongue, negotiated a settlement collaboratively, got into therapy and proceeded to parent rationally with Lisa.
+So, Sean took agency, bit his tongue, negotiated a settlement collaboratively, got into therapy and proceeded to parent rationally with Lisa.
 Years later, feelings subsided, Rebecca did well and Sean found new love.
 Sean showed true greatness in my eyes.
 His friends and family wanted him to go for the kill; but Sean kept his eye on the prize — a robustly healthy Rebecca.

 - Bill Clinton and Barak Obama both grew up without their biological fathers.
 Bill Clinton lost his father to a car accident three months prior to his birth.
 To make matters more difficult, his mother, Virginia Dell Cassidy apparently studied nursing and left little Bill with his grandparents until he was four.
 She remarried Bills’ stepfather, who apparently drank and had a history of abuse.
 William Jefferson Clinton’s greatness is owed, in part, to his determination to live a better life.
 Barack Obama’s mother, Stanley Ann Dunham and father, Barack Obama Sr. separated when he was an infant, with his dad eventually moving back to his native Kenya when Barack was just four years old.
-There is much more to say about Obama and Clinton, but their wish to make good and stable lives out early loss defines greatness to me (and that is prior to anything they may have done on the national stage).
+There is much more to say about Obama and Clinton, but their wish to take personal agency to make good and stable lives out early loss defines greatness to me (and that is prior to anything they may have done on the national stage).

 Examples of greatness are endless; each being defined by the challenges we each face.
 The key is this: